Free Shipping on all orders over $5 in the U.S.

 Everything You Need To Know About CBC | What Is CBC?

-What is CBC?
+What is CBC and what are the CBC Cannabinoid effects?
 The Cannabis sativa plant (commonly known as the hemp plant) is a unique plant species that contains over 100 powerful compounds.
 These naturally occurring compounds are known as cannabinoids and can regulate the human endocannabinoid system (ECS) to maintain homeostasis.

 This system plays an important role in maintaining our central and peripheral nervous systems, affecting several other body systems.

-A healthy and functioning endocannabinoid system has been seen to increase sleep quality, decrease inflammation, improve mood, reduce the risk of certain diseases and disorders, and assist pathological conditions.
+A healthy and functioning endocannabinoid system has been seen to increase sleep quality, decrease inflammation, improve mood, reduce the risk of certain diseases and disorders, promotes healthy brain function and assist pathological conditions.

 CBC is one of the many cannabinoids found in the Cannabis sativa plant, and it helps our bodies maintain homeostasis.
 Let us explain the question, "What is CBC, and what does it do?"